hadley/adv-r/Testing.md

     test_package("mypackage")

-This will evaluates your tests in the package namespace (so you can test non-exported functions), and it will throw an error if there are any test failures.
+This will evaluate your tests in the package namespace (so you can test non-exported functions), and it will throw an error if there are any test failures.
 This means you'll see the full report of test failures and `R CMD check` won't pass unless all tests pass.

 This also makes it easy for your users to check that you package works correctly in their run-time environment.